 Let’s look at the example words above again:

-On the right, you can see what the pitch contour looks like in Praat (the dotted line is the boundary between syllables).
+On the right, you can see what the pitch contour of a correct third tone plus second tone might look like in Praat (the dotted line is the boundary between syllables).

 - No rule required in a large majority of cases

-- When two in a row appear, change the first to a rising tone
+- When two appear in a row, change the first to a rising tone

 - When in isolation, add a rise to the end

-- In a large majority of the cases, change to to a low tone
+- In a large majority of cases, change to a low tone

-- When two in a row appear, change the first to a rising tone
+- When two appear in a row, change the first to a rising tone

 - No rule required in isolation (quite rare in connected speech)